-Let's face it: When it comes to puberty and your monthly period, there are lots of things you can’t predict and don't have power over.
-For example, you don’t know when you will get your period for the first time or what day of the week it will arrive.
+Let's face it, when it comes to puberty and your monthly period, there are lots of things you can’t predict and don't have power over.
+For example, you don’t know when you will get your period for the first time or on which day of the week it will arrive.

-But here's some good news!
-There are actually a lot of things you can control.
-You can affect how you feel during your period.
+But here's some good news – there are actually a lot of things you can control.
+You can change how you feel during your period.
 You can stay energised and feel great all week long instead of feeling tired or worn out.
-Here are some tips that will tell you how to deal with periods:
+Here are some period tips to help you deal with periods:

-1. Exercise with Lighter ActivitiesEasy exercises like stretching, yoga, walking or swimming help increase blood flow, which cuts down on cramping.
-Sitting still can make you feel worse, so it is important to exercise.
-A spontaneous dance party with your girlfriends (or alone in your room) is a great way to lift your spirits and keep you moving, too.
+Low-impact exercises like stretching, yoga, walking or swimming help increase blood flow, which cuts eases cramps.
+Sitting still can make you feel worse, so it’s important to exercise and get your body moving.
+Even dancing alone in your room is a great way to lift your spirits and keep you moving!

-6. Catch Up On Your SleepTeenagers need eight to nine hours of sleep per night, especially when you have your period.
-Getting enough sleep will help you wake up feeling refreshed and rejuvenated.
+You need eight to nine hours of sleep per night, especially when you’re on your period.
+Getting enough sleep will help to you wake up feeling refreshed and rejuvenated.

-So with these tips, your monthly period doesn’t have to prevent you from activities you’re used to.
-You can continue being the fun, happy and energised teenager you have always been now that you know how to deal with periods.
+So, with these period tips, your monthly period doesn’t have to hold you back from doing the activities you love.
+You can continue being your fun, happy and energised self now that you know how to deal with periods.